The information found in the following post may contain affiliate links. View our full disclosure here.

 - Small Red Potatoes

-To start, heat up a pan large enough pan to hold the brisket.
+To start, heat up a large stockpot.
 Add a little Canola Oil (or another oil without a lot of flavor)

 Sear brisket on all sides.
 While searing, pour about 1/3rd of the Guinness directly on to the meat.

-After the brisket has simmered 2 hours, add the quartered potatoes.
+Let the brisket has simmer for 2 hours, add the quartered potatoes and carrots.
 Bring to boil, and simmer another 15 minutes

-After 15 minutes, add the cabbage, carrots and onions.
+After 15 minutes add the cabbage and onions.